QMM from the air

 In 2023, we successfully commissioned our 8MW solar plant – a major step towards reducing the environmental footprint of our operation.
 A 6MW extension of this solar plant has been approved.

-Madagascar’s first 16MW wind turbine facility is under construction, scheduled for completion by the end of 2024.
+Madagascar’s first 16MW wind turbine facility is under construction, scheduled for completion by 2025.

 2. Protecting the environment